Trump says Capital Gazette shooting 'shocked the conscience of our nation'

 Breaking News Emails

-President Donald Trump on Friday addressed the shooting at the Capital Gazette newspaper in Maryland's capital of Annapolis, where a gunman killed four journalists and a sales assistant Thursday afternoon.
+President Donald Trump on Friday addressed the shooting at the Capital Gazette newspaper in Maryland's capital, Annapolis, where a gunman killed four journalists and a sales assistant Thursday afternoon.

 "This attack shocked the conscience of our nation and filled our hearts with grief," Trump said at the start of a White House tax event.
 "Journalists, like all Americans, should be free from the fear of being violently attacked while doing their job."

-He added, "We pledge our eternal support...my government will not until we have done everything in our power to reduce violent crime and to protect innocent life."
+"We pledge our eternal support," he added.
+"My government will not rest until we have done everything in our power to reduce violent crime and to protect innocent life."

 Trump did not address gun control, or the current climate of hostility journalists face.